When you need a contract

-These recent amendments to the QBCC Act don’t affect standard subcontracting arrangements between principal contractors and subcontractors, in which retention monies under subcontracts remain limited to 5 per cent of the contract price during construction and 2.5 per cent after practical completion, and the parties cannot contract out of this provision.
+These recent amendments to the QBCC Act don’t affect standard subcontracting arrangements between principal contractors and subcontractors, in which retention monies under subcontracts remain limited to 5 per cent of the contract price during construction and 2.5 per cent after practical completion, and the parties cannot contract out of these provisions.

 Which contract to use?

 You have a few choices.
 You can use one of our contracts, which covers most situations and has the added benefit of being compliant with the legislation.
 Alternatively, you can use a contract developed by an industry association but you must check that it complies with current laws.
 If you opt to use an interstate contract, be aware that they don’t usually meet requirements under our legislation.